SQW#

 Note

 There is no official specification for the format of SQW files.
-The contents of this document are based the little bits of documentation that are available, from reading the source code of Horace, and from experimenting with Horace and SQW files.
-It should not be regarded as authoritative.
+The contents of this document are based on what documentation is available, on reading the source code of Horace, and on experiments with Horace and SQW files.
+This document should not be regarded as authoritative.

 Overview#

 SQW files are binary files that encode neutron counts both in a flexible binned format called ‘pixels’ and a multidimensional histogram called ‘DND’ (or D1D through D4D for concrete cases).
-In addition to the data, SQW files store metadata that describe how the experiment was set up and how the data were binned.
+In addition to the data, SQW files store metadata that describes how the experiment was set up and how the data was binned.

 Data Blocks#